jdlyga/LaMulana2Capturer/README.md

 Python script for taking screenshots of La Mulana 2, converting the images to text (OCR), and appending the text to files for keeping notes of all text in the game.
+The script will play sound effects if capture and text conversion are successful or not.

 I suggest using AutoHotkey (or something similar) to set up keyboard shortcuts to run the script to capture each type of text.
 I've included a sample AutHotkey script.